Progressive rehabilitation and closure plan for mined land

 If you are an EA holder you cannot surrender a PRCP schedule on its own.
 However, on approval of an EA surrender application, the PRCP schedule will cease to have effect (section 269A of the EP Act).

-If you surrender your EA, and there is a PRCP schedule in place, you must submit a post-mining management report.
-This is required in lieu of the final rehabilitation report that is required for other EAs that contain rehabilitation conditions.
+If you surrender your EA, and there is a PRCP schedule in place, you must submit a post-surrender management report (ESR/2020/5434) (DOCX, 293KB) with your surrender application.

 The surrender application must also include a compliance statement for the EA and the PRCP schedule.
 The compliance statement must state: